 5. Superstore: “Black Friday” (Season 2, Episode 9)

-Like the above-mentioned South Park episode, Superestore’s “Black Friday” is centered more around Black Friday than it is Thanksgiving, making it another great special to watch if you're one of those souls brave enough to face the Black Friday crowds.
+Like the above-mentioned South Park episode, Superestore’s “Black Friday” is centered more around Black Friday than it is Thanksgiving, making it another great special to watch for those souls brave enough to face the Black Friday crowds.

-Taking place in the early morning just after Thanksgiving, the Cloud 9 team readies themselves for the oncoming storm of Black Friday shoppers.
-At the last minute, however, most of the staff ends up suffering from food poisoning from a shared Thanksgiving potluck dinner they had, resulting in the store being desperately understaffed during the busiest day of the year (or, as Jonah puts it, “The Superbowl of Retail”).
+Taking place in the early morning just after Thanksgiving, the Cloud 9 team readies themselves for the imminent waves of Black Friday shoppers.
+At the last minute, most of the staff ends up suffering from food poisoning from a shared Thanksgiving potluck dinner, resulting in the store being desperately understaffed during the busiest day of the year.

 If you've ever been shopping at a place like a mall or retail stores like Best Buy, Target, or Walmart after your Thanksgiving dinner, you know the utter anarchy that is Black Friday.
 While a few series have managed to frame that chaos from the shopper's point of view (The Simpsons‘ “Tis the 30th Season” or Scream Queens' “Black Friday,” for example), Superstore may offer the best glimpse of the retail horror from the actual employees' perspective.